forrtproject/forrtproject.github.io/content/curated_resources/replications-in-psychology-research-how.md

         "Timestamp":"2020-05-31T18:31:35.747Z",
         "Title":"Replications in Psychology Research: How Often Do They Really Occur?", "link_to_resource":"https:\/\/doi.org\/10.1177\/1745691612460688",
-        "Creators":[
-            "Matthew C. Makel",
-            "Jonathan A. Plucker",
-            "and Boyd Hegarty"
-        ],
-        "Material_Type":[
+        "Creators":"Matthew C. Makel, Jonathan A. Plucker, and Boyd Hegarty", "Material_Type":[
             "Primary Source",
             "Reading",